Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Methods

-\textbf{Lateral inhibition.} Following the fast-spiking approximation in Section~\ref{neuron model}, the activity of inhibitory neurons is modeled by $\mathcal{F}_{\mathrm{I}}^{[l]}$ as follows:
+\textbf{Lateral inhibition.} Following the fast-spiking approximation in Section~\ref{neuron model}, the activity of inhibitory neurons is modeled by $\mathcal{F}_{\mathrm{I}}^{[l]}$,

 This inhibitory signal then laterally regulates the excitatory population.
-Inspired by the roles of inhibition in cortex, we decompose this regulation into subtractive inhibition for E-I balance and divisive inhibition for gain control.
+Motivated by the biophysical distinction between dendritic and somatic inhibition, we decompose this regulation into subtractive inhibition for E-I balance and divisive inhibition for gain control.